-This Section provides summary information on the Second Bond Debt Conversion.
-This section should be read in conjunction with other parts of this Prospectus, in particular Section 2-"Risk Factors", Section 9-"Capital Resources", Section 9-"Capitalisation and Indebtedness" and Section 6-"Business Overview".
+This Section provides summary information on the Restructuring of the Group and the principal agreements relating to the Restructuring.
+This section should be read in conjunction with other parts of this Prospectus, in particular section 2-"Risk Factors", Section 10-"Capital Resources", Section 8-"Capitalisation and Indebtedness" and Section 6-"Business Overview".

-5.1 Background
+5.1 Background for the Restructuring